7th Duke of Edinburgh's Own Gurkha Rifles: Hong Kong, UK and Brunei tours

 The victorious conclusion of the campaign and the establishment of political stability in that corner of south east Asia presaged a re evaluation of Britain's role in the Far East.
 Although the regiment was increasingly involved in maintaining the security of the Crown Colony of Hong Kong, particularly when stability there was affected by the Chinese Cultural revolution in 1967, the strength of Brigade was to be substantially reduced.
 On 31 July 1970 the two Battalions amalgamated into one.
 The new Battalion moved to the United Kingdom in 1971 to Queen Elizabeth Barracks, Church Crookham near Fleet in Hampshire.
 On this first tour the regiment had the great honour of being the first Gurkha regiment to mount the guard at Buckingham Palace.
 Thereafter, 7 GR proceeded on a cycle of duty tours alternating between the United Kingdom, Brunei and Hong Kong, taking part in training exercises around the world, maintaining its jungle skills and providing internal and border security in Hong Kong.
 In 1981 the 2nd Battalion was re-raised to assist the Hong Kong government cope with the surge in immigration from China.
-The 2nd Battalion was disbanded in 1986 when the crisis had passed.
+The 2nd Battalion was disbanded in 1987 when the crisis had passed.

 The Falklands and the final years

 The routine of peacetime was briefly broken in 1982 when 1st/7th Gurkhas, then based in the United Kingdom, deployed with 5th Infantry Brigade, subsequently 5th Airborne Brigade, as part of the task force which successfully recaptured the Falkland Islands following the Argentine invasion, its primary action being at Mount William thereby earning its final Battle Honour.
 The Battalion was once again in the United Kingdom from 1991 for what would be its final years, until it was amalgamated in 1994 with both battalions of 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles), 6th Queen Elizabeth's Own Gurkha Rifles, and 10th Princess Mary's Own Gurkha Rifles to form the Royal Gurkha Rifles.

-At a final parade at Church Crookham on 26 May 1994 attended by HRH The Prince Philip, Duke of Edinburgh and many old comrades from Britain and Nepal, the regiment marched into history.